Soumyadeep-4704/OpenSourceMate/README.md

-## ✨ Features
+## ✨ Key Features & Technical Highlights

-<b>🚀 AI-Powered Recommendations: </b>  Identifies and highlights trending issues by analyzing user engagement and overall momentum.

-<b> 🔐 Secure Authentication: </b> Log in seamlessly using your GitHub or Google account via NextAuth.js.

-<b> 📊 Real-Time Dashboard: </b> View your latest assigned task and a snapshot of your recent issues directly from GitHub.
+### 🧠 Intelligent Recommendation Engine
+Powered by a Python backend (ai_modules), the application uses smart heuristics to curate content:

+<b> Trending Issues: </b> dynamic algorithms fetch issues from the last 90 days that are generating high interaction (comments and reactions), ensuring you only see active projects.

+<b> Social Graph Matching: </b> connects to your GitHub network to analyze the activity of users you follow, surfacing issues they have opened or interacted with.

+<b> Skill-Based Discovery: </b> parses your user profile to match specific programming languages (e.g., Python, JavaScript) with relevant "good first issues".

+### 📊 Real-Time Analytics Dashboard
+Built with Next.js 14 and Recharts, the frontend provides an immersive experience:

-<b> 📈 Activity Charts: </b> Visual representation of your contribution activity over the last 7 days using Recharts.
+<b> Activity Visualization: </b> interactive charts display your contribution frequency over the last 7 days.

-<b> 🌓 Dark Mode: </b> Fully responsive light and dark themes that adapt to your system preferences or manual toggle.
+<b> Live Assignments: </b> view your currently assigned tasks and recent issue history directly from the dashboard.

-<b> 🔍 Smart Search: </b> Quickly find issues by title or ID with an AI-powered suggestion interface.
+<b> Smart Search: </b> an AI-assisted search interface allows for rapid querying of issues by title or ID.

+### 🛡️ Modern Architecture & Security
+<b> Secure Authentication: </b> seamless integration with NextAuth.js using GitHub OAuth to ensure secure and persistent user sessions.

-<b> 📱 Responsive Design: </b> Built with Tailwind CSS to look great on desktop, tablet, and mobile.
+<b> Responsive UI: </b> a fully responsive design crafted with Tailwind CSS, featuring automatic light/dark mode adaptation based on system preferences.

+<b> High Performance: </b> utilizes Next.js App Router for server-side rendering and httpx for asynchronous non-blocking API calls in the backend.

 ## 🛠️ Tech Stack